 After yesterday’s article about Google’s recent changes to the Play Store that post a number of privacy concerns for users, today we are going to look at the three most popular options for users to protect their own privacy on their Android devices.
 First though, let’s take a look at how they work, and what they are for.

 Why Should I Care?

 Since the start, Android has had a permissions system, to allow users to control what apps are able to do on their device.
 When an application is installed, the user is prompted to agree to the permissions that an app requires.
 The Android operating system ensures apps cannot use permissions they have not requested, and the user is responsible for deci. . .
 READ ON »

-Posted July 13, 2013 By: Samantha
+Posted July 13, 2013 at 06:30 pm by Samantha

 Looks like even we Australians haven’t been able to stay clear from the unprecedented, mass surveillance that Americans have been subjected to, as The Sydney Morning Herald (SMH) has revealed today.
 It may or may not come as a shock that Australia’s largest telecommunications company Telstra has had a secret pact with the US intelligence agencies for at least a decade, obliging Telstra to store mass volumes of communication data of Australians for potential investigations by the US in the future.

 An agreement penned when 50.1 percent of Telstra was still owned by the Australian Federal Government, it obliged Telstra to meet the demands of the FBI and Justice Department to “provide . . .
 READ ON »

 Posted June 28, 2013 at 09:30 pm by Samantha